VladOS95-cyber/Admin_panel_sprint_2/README.md

 ## Admin panel service

 ## Description
-Administration panel API to manipulate with db and list of films creation lodic.
+Administration panel API to manipulate with db and list of films creation logic.

 ## Instructions